dtudk/pythonsupport-page/docs/install/python.rst

 In this section, you will find different installation guides that cover the same components

-- Python,
-- Python packages required for 1\ :sup:`st` year students,
+- Python and packages required for 1\ :sup:`st` year students,
 - ``conda`` and
 - Visual Studio Code.